-- 1. name and address of the patient; - 2. date: - 3. price of the services and goods involved in the prescription; - 4. visual impairment identified for which the prescription was furnished.
+- 1. name and address of the patient; - 2. date; - 3. lens or drug prescribed, including dose and duration, as applicable - 34. price of the services and goods involved in the prescription; - 54. visual impairment identified or ocular medical condition for which the prescription was furnished.